Mexican prosecutors clear ex-defense chief accused by US

 It triggered a diplomatic row that experts said could have jeopardized the countries' cooperation in fighting powerful cartels.

+Lopez Obrador, who has had cordial relations with outgoing US President Donald Trump, said after the US dropped the charges that his government "will not allow crimes to be fabricated."

+He also underscored the importance of the "prestige" of the armed forces.

-Experts had said after Cienfuegos was sent home that political interests and the military's power made it unlikely that he would ever stand trial in Mexico.
+Experts had said after Cienfuegos was sent back that political interests and the military's power made it unlikely that he would ever stand trial at home.

+Mexico has also asked the United States to extradite a former public security minister held in New York on allegations of taking huge bribes to allow the notorious Sinaloa cartel to smuggle drugs.

+Genaro Garcia Luna, who was an architect of Mexico's war on drug trafficking, was detained in Texas in December 2019.
+He denies the charges.